pipefie/yus-ecommerce/README.md

 ## Analytics

 Google Analytics 4 is loaded only after the user accepts cookies.
 Ecommerce events (`view_item`, `add_to_cart`, `purchase`) are dispatched via `window.gtag` once consent is granted.

+## Cookies and Session Security

+On first visit the site displays a banner requesting cookie consent.
+Tracking scripts are loaded only after consent is given.
+Any UTM parameters present in the landing URL are persisted in cookies (e.g. `utm_source`, `utm_medium`, `utm_campaign`) for 30 days so later signups and purchases can be attributed to the original campaign.

+Authentication sessions rely on HTTP-only cookies that include the `Secure` flag in production and `SameSite=Lax` to mitigate CSRF.
+Tokens are rotated on sign‑in and cleared on logout to reduce the risk of session fixation.

 ## Error monitoring